Wildcats Improve to 2-2-2 with the Victory

 Wildcats Welcome Five Members for the Class of 2017

-Villanova head coach John Byford begins his fifth season with the program and his 10th overall as a collegiate head coach in 2012.
-In his first four years at the helm Byford has led the Wildcats to a record of 37-34-8 (.519), while his career mark as a head coach stands at 85-73-16 (.534).
+Villanova head coach John Byford begins his sixth season with the program and his 11th overall as a collegiate head coach in 2013.
+In his first five years at the helm Byford has led the Wildcats to a record of 44-43-11 (.505), while his career mark as a head coach stands at 92-82-19 (.526).

-Under Byford's watch Villanova has evolved into a well-balanced team at both ends of the field thanks to a steady influx of talented young players to the program.
-Over the past four seasons the Wildcats have been one of the most potent offensive teams in the BIG EAST Conference with dominant performances from the likes of forwards Katie Ryan and Heidi Sabatura as well as midfielders such as Erin Hardiman.
+Under Byford's watch Villanova has evolved into a well-balanced team at both ends of the field thanks to a steady influx of talented players into the program.
+Over the past five seasons the Wildcats have been one of the most potent offensive teams in the BIG EAST with dominant performances from Katie Ryan, Heidi Sabatura and Erin Hardiman while impressive defensive performances from Jami Kranich and Taylor Houck have set the stage for Villanova's reputation as a strong and sound defensive squad.

 Hardiman was named the BIG EAST Midfielder of the Year in Byford's first season as head coach in 2008, while Sabatura garnered Rookie of the Year honors one year later.
 In both cases it was the first time ever that a Villanova player won those specific major awards.
 In addition Ryan became the third forward in school history to be a first team All-BIG EAST pick multiple times in her career.

-Player development in Byford's time as head coach has not been limited to the offensive third of the field however.
-Current junior goalkeeper Jami Kranich was selected to represent the United States in the FIFA U-20 Women's World Cup in August of 2012, making her the first Wildcat to ever participate in a World Cup event while still a Villanova student.
+Player development has been at the forefront in Byford's time as head coach.
+Current senior goalkeeper Jami Kranich was selected to represent the United States in the FIFA U-20 Women's World Cup in August of 2012, making her the first Wildcat to ever participate in a World Cup event while still a Villanova student.

-In all Byford has coached his Wildcats to nine All-BIG EAST selections, with seven of those honors going to forwards and midfielders.
-Villanova had two offensive players garner all-conference honors in both 2010 and 2011, with Ryan getting a first team nod and midfielder Stephanie Myers receiving a spot on the All-Rookie team last season.
-The Wildcats have also had four NSCAA All-Region selections under Byford, including third team honors for Ryan last year.
+In all, Byford has coached his Wildcats to 13 All-BIG EAST selections with nine of those honors going to forwards and midfielders in just six years.
+Villanova had two offensive players garner all-conference honors in 2010, 2011 and 2013, with Sabatura getting a second team nod and freshman midfielder Emily Damstrom receiving a spot on the All-Rookie team last season.
+The Wildcats have also had four NSCAA All-Region selections under Byford's tutelage.

 When the 2009 season began, Byford and his staff were faced with the task of molding one of the youngest Villanova teams in years into a winner in the highly competitive BIG EAST Conference, a job made even more daunting by the stacked National Division that the Wildcats play in.
 The results were an astounding success, as Villanova returned to the NCAA Tournament for the first time since 2006 while finishing the year with an 11-6-5 record.
 It marked the 11th consecutive year with a winning record and at least 10 victories for the Wildcats, as well as the program's 13th straight non-losing season.